chesali/wood-rheology/README.md

 # Wood Rheology

 This repository enables exploration of rheological data on wood.
-It is based on the research work of **J. M. and Wittel, F. K. (in press).
+It is based on the research work of **Maas, J. M. and Wittel, F. K. (in press).
 From Elasticity to Creep: Orthotropic moisture-dependent Rheology of Norway Spruce. *Holzforschung/Wood Research and Technology*.** Please cite this research publication when using data from this repository.

 ## Description